valdok/grin-rfcs/text/0023-multisig-wallet.md

 (This is like trying to solve M-1 generalized birthday problems simultaneously).

 It's a known problem, called Prouhet-Tarry-Escott (PTE) problem.
-And it's considered generally infeasible to solve, especially for large M
+And it's considered generally infeasible to solve, especially for large

+So, the first mitigation would be: M must be high enough (TBD).
+If the signature threshold (M/N) needs to be low, then the initialization scheme can be generalized in this way:
+- Use higher polynomial degree
+- Generate more shares
+- Give each actor more shares

+In simple words: make each actor behave as several ones, by such artificially raise the number of shares and the degree of the polynomial.

-However, since real-world M doesn't have to be large, additional steps can be taken by the actors to prevent the possibility of such attacks (though not sure if they're really needed).
+Additional steps can be taken by the actors to prevent the possibility of such attacks (though not sure if they're really needed).
 Those include the following:
 - Ensure the being-spent coins actually exist and unspent (i.e. don't build transaction for non-existing inputs)
 - Stick to consequent coin number allocation.
 Each new coin number should not be completely random.
 - Don't create excessive number of outputs in a transaction.
 Normal transaction creates only a single output (per each side).